justcharlz/justcharlz/README.md

 * cloud solution architecture
 * wallet infrastructure.

-Also passionate about the Internet-of-Things(IoT) security risk management and vulnerability assessment, cloud computing, artificial intelligence on the cloud, and seeing ideas that have established 'proof of concept' and value propositions come to life.
+Also passionate about security risk management and vulnerability assessment of Internet-of-Things(IoT), artificial intelligence on the cloud, and seeing ideas that have established 'proof of concept' and value propositions come to life.
 A goal-driven individual with a passion for productivity and human development, fun-loving and entrepreneurship-driven.

 * 🌍  I'm based in Remote/Decentralized
 * ✉️  You can contact me at [charlie4biz@gmail.com](mailto:charlie4biz@gmail.com)